SHARE

 Scoops of rhubarb gelato rest on white dishes, elegantly garnished with slices of red and yellow fruit.
 The backdrop is a peach-colored surface adorned with a few scattered fruit slices. // FoodNouveau.com

 • Gelato contains less fat than ice cream.
 Ice cream’s main ingredient is cream, whereas gelato is made mainly from milk.
-Some gelato recipes use a small quantity of cream, and some use only milk.
+Some gelato recipes use a small amount of cream, while others use only milk.
 Gelato also usually uses fewer egg yolks than custard-based ice cream, although that depends on the recipe.
 Fat coats the tongue in a lovely, silky way, but it also tends to mute flavors.
 Gelato’s lower fat content could explain why people tend to find its taste brighter and more intense.
 The flavors come through more directly than when they’re blended with heavy cream.

 • Gelato has a denser texture than ice cream.
-Gelato is churned at a slower speed than ice cream, which means that the finished product contains less air than ice cream, creating the dense texture of gelato.
+Gelato is churned at a slower speed than ice cream, which means the finished product contains less air, creating gelato’s dense texture.

 • Gelato is served at warmer temperatures than ice cream.
 Storing gelato at warmer temperatures makes it softer, providing its signature silky texture.
 Ice-cold treats numb the tongue, but because gelato is served soft, you feel like you’re having a richer treat than its fat content indicates.
 The warmer serving temperature also allows the flavors to come through better.